jian01/GiaNLP/md_templates/README.md

 ## What is this?

-Gianlp is library created for the fraud team at Mercadolibre for building, training and deploying NLP models fast.
+GiaNLP is library created for the fraud team at Mercadolibre for building, training and deploying NLP models fast.

 It's main features are:
 * Easy text representation integration: The goal of the library is to plug in costless text representations to a vanilla keras model.